Human Rights Day Information & Resources for Kids

 The Universal Declaration of Human Rights (UDHR)

-It also includes an illustration for a Right Up Your Street activity in which students analyze a typical neighborhood scene to find examples of human rights being enjoyed, denied, and demanded.
+Check out this version of the Declaration, which was simplified for kids from Amnesty International.
+It includes an activity, Right Up Your Street, in which students analyze a typical neighborhood scene to find examples of human rights being enjoyed, denied, and demanded.
+Find out how to use the activity here.

 We Are All Born Free